 Tip 6: Show, don’t tell.

-This tip is simple, and reiterates some information from tip 2.
+This tip is simple and reiterates some information from Tip 2.
 If you’re quirky, let that come through in your writing and photo choices.
 If you’re funny, show your sense of humor through quips in your profile or a photo you find funny.
-Pay attention to context here – if you find something funny with your lifelong guy friends at a bar, this same joke or comment might make someone you’ve just met scared or uncomfortable if they don’t know you and meet you on a first date.
-Think of this profile as an online blind date with thousands of others out there (a few of whom you may actually really like,) and don’t fall prey to that “well they should like me for who I am so I’m going to skip all the steps of the relating dance and put my most aggressive foot forward to test them” trap.
+Pay attention to context here—if you find something funny with your lifelong guy friends at a bar, this same joke or comment might make someone you’ve just met scared or uncomfortable if they don’t know you and are meeting you on a first date.
+Think of this profile as an online blind date with thousands of others out there (a few of whom you may actually really like), and don’t fall prey to that “well they should like me for who I am so I’m going to skip all the steps of the relating dance and put my most aggressive foot forward to test them” trap.

 Tip 7: Mix it up a bit.